NanoAdblocker/NanoCore/notes/privacy-policy.md

 When connecting to first-party servers, Nano Adblocker *may* supply a version key (a hard-coded random string generated at *compile time*).
-A cache buster will always be supplied, it may reveal your system time accurate to 1 hour, your timezone will be kept private.
+A cache buster will always be supplied, it may reveal your system time accurate to about 1 hour, your timezone will be kept private.

 By default, Nano Adblocker will *try* to block tracking scripts that would not result in breakage of the website, but there may be both false negatives and